In this article I will explain with an example, how to use TLS 1.2 Security Protocol with HttpClient in ASP.Net Core MVC.

 Inside this Action method, first the Security Protocol is set.

-Then the API is called using HttpClient and the JSON string is downloaded and deserialized to Generic List collection of CustomerModel class objects.
+Then, the API is called using HttpClient and the JSON string is downloaded and deserialized to Generic List collection of CustomerModel class objects using DeserializeObject method of JsonConvert class.

-Finally, the Generic List collection of CustomerModel class objects is returned.
+Finally, a Generic List collection of CustomerModel class object is returned.

 public class HomeController : Controller